 If you fancy a feature wall be sure to make sure you don’t buy a plastic coated paper or vinyl.
 It will mark easier but it’ll be recyclable and often cheaper.
 If you fancy making your own here’s a quick video on how to make a repeating wallpaper pattern.

-Based on my research and 15 years of working in the interiors industry in Ireland the least option for flooring would be a solid timber floor that’s only be treated with natural finishes, like linseed or hemp oil or beeswax.
+Based on my research and 15 years of working in the interiors industry in Ireland the least harmful option for flooring would be a solid timber floor that’s only be treated with natural finishes, like linseed or hemp oil or beeswax.
 Solid timber flooring will expand and contract more than engineered flooring but I’m specifically mentioning solid because laminated / engineered flooring is bonded with glue, which will emit VOC‘s.
 In terms of sustainability it would be best if you could source second-hand flooring but if that’s not possible select timber flooring that’s be certified as being sustainably grown and grown in Europe if possible to limit the travel distance.

 I have managed to find a couple of wood flooring brands with an Eco Label, which is awarded to companies with products that use recycled fibers or virgin fibers from sustainably managed forests, limit substances harmful to health and the environment, increase quality control and product durability and limit energy consumption during production.

 There are natural fibre carpet on the market made from 100% wool, or jute or sisal but unless they’ve been certified as being free of toxic chemicals you can’t really assume that they’re as healthy as you might first imagine.
 If you do want to go for a natural fibre carpet then contact Natural Flooring or Deco Designs in Dublin, or if in the UK, Alternative Flooring.

 If you need a rug to warm up that timber flooring or carpet then check out the previous article on sustainable ethical living rooms where I mention some sustainable suppliers.

 Naturally the main feature in a bedroom is the bed and when choosing one you have two sustainable options, buy pre-loved or buy from a brand that minimises it’s impact on the planet.